AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

 # *New Features:*

  ## *Newest Commit*
+  > Fixed the length function

+  > Added a map function under the math class taking in a number, min val, max val, new min, new max

+  > Fixed the vectorize function

+  > Fixed the clamp, min and max (1D - 4D) functions under the lists class.
+They now take in one list and the rest intagers/floats

+  > Fixed the smoothstep function under the math class

+ ## *Second Newest Commit*
   > A copy function under the lists class to copy a list

   > Fixed the lists class so it only returns the new list